This post may contain affiliate links. Full disclosures here.

 Even so, the task of pumping exclusively for your baby to have your precious white liquid gold is truly worth the work.

-In this article, you will be shown an exclusive pumping schedule for the different stages you and your baby will go through.
+In this article, you will be shown an exclusive pumping schedule for every imaginable scenario and age of your little one.

 Exclusive Pumping Sample Schedules